-5.4 Per-player feature extraction
+5.3 Per-player feature extraction

-During the previous experiments, Inception-V3 was used to compress player representations into player embeddings.
-In this set of experiments, we first evaluate the benefit of using the I3D network for player-level feature extraction over Inception-V3, as is used by the baseline.
-Thereafter, it is explored whether it is beneficial to add the field location of a player to its embedding.
+During the previous experiment, the Inception-V3 network was used to compress player representations into player embeddings.
+Here, we evaluate the benefit of using the I3D network for player-level feature extraction over Inception-V3, as is used by the baseline method.